tfalba/js-movie-database/README.md

 **You won't be able to do all of this** so make some decisions about where to start and what to do later.

-The repo we will use and commit to is here: [https://github.com/momentum-team-6/js-team-todos](https://github.com/momentum-team-6/js-team-todos)

 ## Product Roadmap and Requirements

 - Clone the repo and run `npm install`.